abkrino/android-to-esp8266-voice-commands/README.md

 ## ESP8266 setup:
 - Connect three LEDs to three output pins.
 - Using Arduino IDE, open VoiceCommandsToArduino.ino project.
-- Install ESP8266 WiFi and Firebase ESP8266 Client libraries to your Arduino IDE.
+- Install 'ESP8266 WiFi' and 'Firebase ESP8266 Client' libraries to your Arduino IDE.
 - Adjust the output pins numbers used, your local WiFi SSID/password and your Firebase settings.
 - Upload the project to your board.

 ## Android setup:
-- Open <firebase_arduino_android_app> project in Android Studio.
+- Import Android app project in Android Studio.
 - Select menu Tools > Firebase.
 At the right panel, select "Real-Time Database".
 Log on with your Google account and select:
 	a) Connect your App to Firebase by selecting the realtme database you created and clicking "Connect to Firebase".
 	b) Add the Realtime Database to yout app.